sam-keen/ecotuned/README.md

 - **Line-dry laundry**: "Excellent line-drying conditions tomorrow with 5 hours of good drying and 10mph wind at 65% humidity.
 Hang your washing outside to save energy and money."
 - **EV solar charging**: "Best charging window: 12:00-14:00 when your solar panels will generate maximum power.
 Clear skies with temperatures around 18°C mean strong solar generation."
 - **Heat pump efficiency**: "Temperatures tomorrow (10°C) are ideal for heat pump efficiency.
 Your system will use 30-40% less energy than in very cold weather."
+- **Gas heating - mild weather**: "Mild temperatures tomorrow (15°C) mean you can reduce your thermostat to 18.5°C (from 20°C) without discomfort.
+Layer up with a jumper for extra warmth.
+Save £0.10-£0.25 per day."
+- **Gas heating - cold preheat**: "Very cold night ahead (3°C).
+Pre-heat your home to 20°C in the evening (6-8pm), then reduce to 18°C overnight.
+This reduces strain on your boiler during the coldest hours.
+Save £0.25-£0.50 per day."
+- **Oil heating - zone heating**: "Very cold tomorrow (3°C).
+Close doors and reduce heating in unused rooms by 4°C. Focus heat on living spaces.
+Oil heating is expensive - zone heating can cut costs by 30-40%.
+Save £1.00-£1.50 per day."
+- **Oil heating - batch heating**: "Stable mild weather tomorrow (11-15°C).
+Heat to 20°C twice daily (morning and evening) instead of maintaining constant low heat.
+Oil boilers are more efficient at higher output.
+Save £0.30-£0.50 per day."
 - **Hot water tank timing**: "Mild night ahead (12°C low) means less heat loss from your tank.
 Heat during off-peak hours (11pm-7am) for maximum savings."
 - **Electric heating with solar**: "Strong solar generation tomorrow - run electric heating 13:00-15:00 to use your own electricity."